gbgar/wordlint.el/README.md

 If you wish, use Emacs' built-in customization facilities or add something like the following to your Emacs init file:

 	(setq wordlint-cusom-args "-w 50 --nopunct")

 #Use

-When ready to lint your prose for redundanicies, the command
+Activate `wordlint-mode`, and when ready, run the command

 	M-x compile RET